cosinekitty/astronomy/README.md

 - Calculates for any calendar date and time between the years 1600 and 2200.

-- Provides heliocentric and geocentric cartesian vectors of all the above bodies.
+- Provides heliocentric and geocentric Cartesian vectors of all the above bodies.

 - Determines apparent horizon-based positions for an observer anywhere on the Earth, given that observer's latitude, longitude, and elevation in meters.